Contact: Rich Kurz Page content last updated March 26, 2020

 But just how small is unknown and can only be surmised from how it was furnished.
 That, and the fact that eight people lived in it by day.
 Yes, eight!
 It turns out that the Ingalls boarded (hosted more realistically - their guests never paid more than a token amount) a young couple they knew from Walnut Grove, plus their newborn who was birthed there that winter.

 Then, there is the lean-to shed on the back.
 Wellge's drawing shows one less than half the width of the back of the store.
 But the 1912 photos show it now on the side and about 2/3 the width of the back.
 But look again and one sees a difference in texture or surface shading dividing it evenly in the middle, indicating that maybe, just maybe, it was expanded when the store was moved!
 That affects the back room layout significantly.
-The back door would now be well off center, and it would move the trap door closer to the south wall where a person going upstairs would encounter the sloping roof.
-That is a project I might pursue later to try different arrangements.
+The back door would now be well off center, at the corner even, and it would move the trap door closer to the center of the room.
+A project I might pursue later is trying different arrangements.

 It was a good project because it finally came to a conclusion.
 And I learned to use Hugin much better and quicker to pull elevation views out of photos.
 And, I think I have made a small but real contribution to the Little House knowledge base.